Employing Machine Learning to investigate properties of molecules and periodic systems

 ||Rodrigo Pereira de Carvalho <email@example.com>|

-(I) Apply the machine learning machinery to molecular systems to improve ab initio calculations.
+(I) Apply the machine learning machinery to molecular systems to speed-up or by-pass ab initio calculations.

-(ii) Benchmark a few options to represent periodic systems (specially aimed to electrodes).
+(ii) Benchmark a few options to represent periodic systems (especially aimed as electrodes).

 (iii) Interplay of our machinery with DFT to investigate properties of selected materials.